The Student’s Guide to Choosing a Major

-For example, students hoping to establish careers in international business might double major in business management and a foreign language.
-Other popular major combinations include accounting and finance, engineering and math, political science and philosophy, and criminal justice and psychology.
+For example, if you wanted to pursue a career in international business, you might double major and get a bachelors in business management and foreign language.
+Other popular major combinations include:

 What If You Want to Design Your Own Major?

-Recognizing that many learners have specific interests and career aspirations, several colleges now allow learners to design their own interdisciplinary majors.
-If you're considering this path, it's important to carefully review existing majors to ensure no existing option meets your needs.
+Recognizing that many learners have specific interests and career aspirations, many colleges now allow you to design your own interdisciplinary major.
+If you're considering this path, be sure to carefully review existing majors to ensure no existing option meets your needs.

-Next, you should consider whether your proposed individual major meets current and future career requirements.
+Next, consider whether your proposed individual major meets current and future career requirements.

 Some examples of student-created majors include music and technology, public education history, and psychology of marketing.